setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-If value is only defined from stream, it is readonly.
-You can use `ReadOnlyReactiveProperty`.
+If a ReactiveProperty value is only updated within a stream, you can make it read only by using from `ReadOnlyReactiveProperty`.

 ```csharp
 public class Person